Borjamomo96/ESPADA/README.md

 ## Typical errors

-- `Old version of python`: It is common to use Python 3.8, however, during the pipeline features that are only available are used, such as using "|" instead of ".union()" to define, for example, several possible types of a variable.
+- `Old version of python`: It is common for the Python version installed and used by default on your operating system to be 3.8 or older.
+If it your case and you have not followed the instructions above to created a virtual environment with the minimum required version (3.10), some parts of the code will not work.